helmless/helmless/docs/docs/cloudrun/ci-cd.md

         with:
           workload_identity_provider: ${{ secrets.GCP_WORKLOAD_IDENTITY_POOL }} (1)

-      - name: 📜 Template Helmless Chart
+      - name: 🚀 Deploy Service
-        uses: helmless/action@v0.1.0
+        uses: helmless/google-cloudrun-action@v0.2.1 (6)
-        id: template
+        id: deploy
         with:
           files: |
             helmless/values.yaml (2)
           chart: oci://ghcr.io/helmless/google-cloudrun-service (3)
           chart_version: "latest" (4)

-      - name: 🚀 Deploy Service
-        uses: helmless/google-cloudrun-deploy-action@v0.1.0
-        id: deploy
-        with:
           dry_run: false (5)
 ```
 </div>

 1. The `GCP_WORKLOAD_IDENTITY_POOL` is the workload identity pool you created in the [Github Workload Identity Federation](#github-workload-identity-federation) section.
 2. The `files` argument takes one or more `values.yaml` files.
 In this example we use a single `helmless/values.yaml` file that was created in the [Getting Started](./getting-started.md) guide.
+The files are applied in the order they are listed.
+So if you need to override values in a specific file, you can do so by listing the file with the higher precedence last.
 3. The Helmless chart to use for the templating.
 Defaults to `oci://ghcr.io/helmless/google-cloudrun-service`.
 See [packages](https://github.com/orgs/helmless/packages) for a list of available charts.
 4. The version of the Helm chart to deploy. `latest` and all valid Helm chart version ranges are supported.
 5. If true the template will only be validated against the GCP Cloud Run API but not deployed.
+6. The version of the [Helmless Github Action](https://github.com/helmless/google-cloudrun-action) to use.
+Make sure to use the latest version.

 [github-action]: https://github.com/helmless/google-cloudrun-deploy-action